 - semen (up to 61 days after infection)

 Transmission can also occur through contact with objects contaminated with these fluids and the bodies of the deceased with EVD.
-Since the bodies of the deceased can infect those who handle them, safe burial practises are extremely important in containing outbreaks.
-The infection can be spread further by cultural burial practises such as ritual washings that bring people into close contact with infected bodies.
+Since the bodies of the deceased can infect those who handle them, safe burial practices are extremely important in containing outbreaks.
+The infection can be spread further by cultural burial practices such as ritual washings that bring people into close contact with infected bodies.